By Michelle Berry.

 If you are strictly vegan, be sure to let the kitchen know, as some of these meals are offered with dairy.

-Note: Asian, Mediterranean, Indian, and Mexican restaurants, which are usually vegan-friendly.
+Note: Asian, Mediterranean, Indian, and Mexican restaurants are usually vegan-friendly.

 Search www.happycow.net for additional vegan restaurants, markets, and B&B retreats.